tdwg/website/conferences/2024/registration/dev-nations-list/index.md

 toc: false
 ---

-Countries listed below are from the World Bank's list of lower-middle and low income economies (See the [source](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups) of this list.)
+Countries listed below are from the *World Bank* list of _lower-middle_ and _low income_ economies (See the [source](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups) of this list.)

-If you are from one of these countries, you receive a very significant discount on in-person participation ($200), and virtual participation is free -- but you must register in advance.
+If you are a citizen of one of these countries, you are eligible to receive a very reduced ticket on in-person participation ($200), and virtual participation is free -- but you must register in advance.

 |: --- |: ---|: ---|